grzesiek-galezowski/tdd-ebook/manuscript/212_How_are_the_connections_made.md

 }
 ```

-In such case, reporting would mean iterating over the observers list:
+In such case, reporting would mean iterating over the list of observers:

 ```csharp
 ...